Avanade/NTangle/tools/NTangle.Template/README.md

 MaxQuerySize=50                         // Sets the maximum query size for all aggregate entities.
 Entity_MaxQuerySize=50                  // Sets the maximum query size for the specified entity; e.g. Contact_MaxQuerySize=50
 ContinueWithDataLoss=true               // Indicates to continue with potential data loss for all aggregate entities.
-Entity_ContinueWithDataLoss=true        // Indicates to continue with potential data loss for all aggregate entities.
+Entity_ContinueWithDataLoss=true        // Indicates to continue with potential data loss for for the specified entity; e.g. Contact_ContinueWithDataLoss=true
 Services=Entity1,Entity2,EntityN        // Comma-separated list of entities to be orchestrated; default is all; e.g. Services=Contact,Person

 // Outbox dequeue and publish hosted service configuration: